Declared smoke-free outdoor areas and events

 What is the purpose of this law

-Sections 51 and 52 of the Tobacco Products Regulation Act 1997 allow local councils and other incorporated bodies to identify and apply to make have certain outdoor areas or events declared no-smoking.
+Sections 51 and 52 of the Tobacco and E-Cigarette Products Act 1997 allow local councils and other incorporated bodies to identify and apply to have certain outdoor areas or events declared no-smoking.
 This allows the area or event’s no-smoking status to be enforceable.
 This also includes the use of e-cigarettes in these areas.

 Who can apply